 One day, Zico looked down to see something completely unexpected of his master.
 Dev had the pug in his lap and the girl they met on the lift that day stood beside him, giggling!
-A few days later, Zico saw her again in a nearby park, when he went there along with his master.
+A few days later, Zico saw her again in a nearby park, where his master took him for evening walk.
 The girl also came to the park along with her parents and her pet.
 As her parents were away for a walk, the girl secretly waved at Dev raising her hand only by half.
 Dev smiled and waved back at her, mimicking her way of it, which made her almost burst into laughter.
 Zico felt his master was now friends with this girl, so he should treat her as someone of his own and not as a stranger.

 Srilekha came to know from newspaper one morning that a dog park had been inaugurated in the city.
 She suggested to her husband, ‘Zico is getting bored.
 Dev does not care for him much nowadays.
 Why can’t we take him to the dog park?
 All of us will enjoy!’